unkaktus/mitten/README.md

 ## 🧤 mitten 🧤

-`mitten` is a drop-in replacement for SSH that brings internet connection to the machines without it, and enables easy transfer of local files to the remote via SFTP.
+`mitten` is a drop-in replacement for SSH that brings internet connection to the machines without it, and enables easy file transfer between the local and remote machines.
 Only you can use the connection and have the access to the local files.

 ### Internet demo